sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 ## Control Panel Settings

-To change the publisher name in the Control Panel "Uninstall or change a program" menu, use the `"context"` extensibility point:
+To change the publisher name displayed in the Control Panel "Uninstall or change a program" menu, use the `"context"` extensibility point:

 ```json
 {